 Setting up your workstation

 Unless you have the same equipment at home as you have at work, you may struggle to set up your computer to provide an ergonomically ideal workstation.
-Even if you do have that equipment, you need to make sure that it is adjusted to meet your needs whilst you are working.
+Even if you do have the same equipment, it's important to make sure it's adjusted to meet your needs while you are working.

-There may be temporary fixes that you can come up with to improve your home set-up where necessary.
+Where necessary, there may be temporary fixes you can come up with to improve your home set-up.
 For example:

 using a laptop rise and a separate keyboard and mouse with a laptop

-You can carry out an online workstation self-assessment for your home computer using the usual online form as a guideline.
-Try to obtain as many ‘YES’ answers as you can.
-Refer to the guidance leaflet on workstation assessments.
+Carry out an online workstation self-assessment for your home computer.
+Try to obtain as many 'yes' answers as you can.

-However, if you are having difficulties and need advice you can contact the Safety, Health and Employee Wellbeing Team for advice.
+If you are having difficulties and need advice, you can contact the Safety, Health and Employee Wellbeing Team for advice.

 Take a (screen) break and do some exercise

-If you have had difficulties achieving an ideal workstation set up then you will need to take more frequent breaks and ensure that you get up an move around more often than you would in the office.
+If you have difficulties achieving an ideal workstation set up, you will need to take more frequent breaks and get up and move around more often than you would in the office.

-Even if you can achieve a good workstation set up, you may find that you spend even more time sitting than you would normally do on campus, especially if you are unable to leave the house and have no garden to exercise in.
-It is vital that you periodically get up and walk around to increase the blood flow in your legs, plus take the opportunity to look out of the window at a distant view to rest your eyes.
+Even if you do have a good workstation set up, you may find that you spend even more time sitting than you would normally do on campus.
+It is vital that you periodically get up and walk around to increase the blood flow in your legs.
+You should also take the opportunity to look out of the window at a distant view to rest your eyes.

-This guide on rapidly assessing the risks using different IT equipment in different environments will help you to identify the minimum frequecny for taking screen breaks.
+Read our guide on rapidly assessing the risks of using different IT equipment in different environments to help you identify the minimum frequency for taking screen breaks.

-These stretches can also help to maintain blood and lymph flow throughout your body, especially if it’s not practical to walk around as much as you would normally do.
-The guideline is, do it within your limits and listen to your body!
+These core stretches can also help to maintain blood and lymph flow throughout your body.
+As with any exercise, only do it within your limits and listen to your body.

-For many people, this will be the first time that they will have worked for an extended period at home.
-The University has put together a range of resources that you can use to access your email, files and work software.
-For information on these please see the DDaT TopDesk resources.
+The University has put together a range of resources you can use to access your email, files and work software.
+For information on these, visit the DDaT TopDesk resources.